 Micronesia's imports originate mainly from China and the US.

-Although about 87% of EU imports from Micronesia were eligible for duty reductions granted by the Standard GSP in 2023, Micronesia's utilisation rate stood at less than 2%.
+71% of EU imports from Micronesia were eligible for duty reductions granted by the Standard GSP in 2024.
+Micronesia's utilisation rate stood at 18%.

 Micronesia has ratified two of the seven UN conventions on human rights listed in the GSP Regulation but none of the core ILO conventions on labour standards.
 As a beneficiary of the Standard GSP, Micronesia's preferential access to the EU market is not conditional on the ratification of international conventions.
 In addition, Micronesia has ratified six of the eight conventions on environmental protection listed in the GSP Regulation and all four conventions that address good governance issues, notably on drug trafficking and corruption.